Flow Engineering – Learning to Lead from the Inside Out

 00:14:50

-So what we're doing when we're looking at value stream mapping is we're focusing on collective flow, collective workflow taking for example, a sequence of tasks and seeing how can we minimize delays and minimize friction in terms of enabling the team to get work done and handle the handoffs collective flow opens the door to personal workflow or personal experience of flow.
+So what we're doing when we're looking at value stream mapping is we're focusing on the collective flow, collective workflow.
+Taking, for example, a sequence of tasks and seeing how can we minimize delays and minimize friction in terms of enabling the team to get work done and handle the handoffs collective flow opens the door to personal workflow or personal experience of flow.
 And this speaks to the psychological state of flow, which has been widely discussed since the eighties, um, which is a state in which the challenge that you're working on is a reasonable match for your skill level.
-So there's a, what's called a flow channel where the challenge and is a reasonable match for your skill and your skills naturally increase.
-And the challenges rise with them.
+So there's a, what's called a flow channel, where the challenge and is a reasonable match for your skill.
+And your skills naturally increase and the challenges rise with them.
 And when you're in the flow channel, it naturally is conducive to an experience of joy.
-So this experience of joy is not just a luxury add on to the process of knowledge work.
-It's really critical to maximize engagement so that you're not facing a situation like, um, Gallup says we're only 35% of workers are really engaged in their jobs.
-You're reclaiming all of that surplus, mental energy and creativity from your team.
-And through that, you're naturally maximizing performance because you've created a situation that's conducive to your team in precinct, their skills systematically, uh, urged onwards by this experience of joy.
+So this experience of joy is not just a luxury add-on to the process of knowledge work.
+It's really critical to maximize engagement so that you're not facing a situation, uh, like, um, Gallup says, where only 35% of workers are really engaged in their jobs, you're reclaiming all of that surplus mental energy and creativity from your team.
+And through that, you're naturally maximizing performance because you've created a situation that's conducive to your team, increasing their skills systematically, uh, urged onwards by this experience of joy.

 00:16:18

 So now that we have clarified our outcome and revealed this very powerful and valuable constraint in the flow, we can dig a little bit deeper and we have to, because it turns out that environment setup is actually not entirely handled by Sharon's team.
-In fact, it's handled externally and Sharon's team doesn't actually have any control over that.
+In fact, it's handled externally.
+And Sharon's team doesn't actually have any control over that.
 They have to go elsewhere.
 And where they go to get environment changes is the infrastructure team.
 And this is one piece of the puzzle.
-Um, but among all of the dependencies that are affecting the flow, focusing here is really going to allow us to channel all the energy on the team towards this common goal.
-And once we get that out of the way, we can look elsewhere, but as a simplified starting point to clarify and, and focus our efforts, we are brought to the infrastructure team to try to alleviate this bottleneck.
+Uh, but among all of the dependencies that are affecting the flow, focusing here is really going to allow us to channel all the energy on the team towards this common goal.
+And once we get that out of the way, we can look elsewhere.
+But as a simplified starting point to clarify and, and focus our efforts, we are brought to the infrastructure team to try to alleviate the bottleneck.

 00:17:18